Where the Universe Hides Her Skeleton: The Tale of Missing Matter

 What Comes Next?

 Future missions (like the European Space Agency’s Athena X-ray Observatory) will dive deeper.
-We’ll map these filaments more clearly.
-We’ll understand how gas halos act like cosmic irrigation systems, feeding galaxies like crops.
+We’ll map these filaments more clearly, and we’ll understand how gas halos act like cosmic irrigation systems, feeding galaxies like crops.

 Want More Space Oddities?